Mohamed Salah made Champions League history this week after coming off the bench to score a stunning hat-trick in Liverpool’s win at Rangers.

 Adriano became just the second player – after Lionel Messi – to score five times in a single Champions League fixture, including a hat-trick within the space of just 12 minutes as the Ukrainian side ran riot.

-Just two weeks later, the Brazilian scored another hat-trick against the Belarusian minnows, becoming the first player in history to score Champions League hat-tricks in consecutive games, a feat only since matched by Cristiano Ronaldo.
+Just two weeks later, the Brazilian scored another hat-trick against the Belarusian minnows, becoming the first player in history to score Champions League hat-tricks in consecutive games, a feat only since matched by Cristiano Ronaldo and Karim Benzema.

 Robert Lewandowski – 12 minutes (Red Star Belgrade 0-6 Bayern, 26/11/2019)

-Last season saw Bayern Munich reign supreme with a flawless run to a fifth European crown, their success largely fired by a sensational individual season for the prolific Robert Lewandowski.
+Bayern Munich reigned supreme with a flawless run to a fifth European crown in 2019/20, their success fired by a sensational season from Robert Lewandowski.

 The Poland international scored an incredible 10 group stage goals in just five fixtures, netting four times against the Serbian outfit including a hat-trick within just 12 minutes.

-Lewandowski opened his account from the penalty spot, before twice netting from close range as Bayern cut through the host’s defence with ease, his fourth taking his tally to 27 goals in just 20 appearances in all competitions for the season to date.
+Lewandowski opened his account from the penalty spot, before twice netting from close range as Bayern cut through the host’s defence with ease.
+His fourth goal took his extraordinary haul for the season to 27 goals in just 20 appearances in all competitions.

-He finished the campaign with a staggering 55 goals in all competitions and in possession of Bundesliga, German Cup and Champions League winner’s medals.
+He finished the campaign with a staggering 55 goals in all competitions and in possession of Bundesliga, DFB-Pokal and Champions League winners’ medals.

 Cristiano Ronaldo – 11 minutes (Real Madrid 8-0 Malmo, 08/12/2015)